One of our many visitors at the Hub at our Anniversary Event was inspired by what they saw.

 They talked about how many of the resources in the Hub support the messages and learnings from a book they recently read.
 They wrote a review and strongly recommend “Grow Green” by Jen Chillingaworth.

 “This little book is one I would certainly recommend to anybody who wants to learn about gardening in the best way for the planet.
-It is small and light enough to be carried around the garden, and provides lots of helpful information for all green gardeners, including beginners.
+It is small and light enough to be carried around the garden, and provides lots of helpful information for all green gardeners, including beginners. “

 Hub Visitor’s Book Review

-You can get this book from all good bookshops including one of our personal favorites: The Little Bookshop Cookham.
+You can get this book from all good bookshops including one of our personal favorites: The Little Bookshop Cookham .

 I thought we were not doing too badly in our garden, from an environmental viewpoint.
 We have a pond, two water butts, three compost bins, a log pile and a wild area.
 We don’t use any chemicals and have started to save some of our seeds.
 However, I found lots of useful tips in this little book which covers topics from compost and biodiversity, to checking your soil type and growing indoor plants.
 I never knew that ground cinnamon could be sprinkled on soil in seed trays to help reduce problems with fungal disease, or that most edible plants need 6-8 hours of direct sunshine during the day.
+The author does not assume that her readers know anything about environmentally friendly gardening, but manages not to be patronising!
+She suggests we apply the 5 R principles – Refuse, Reduce, Reuse, Recycle and Rot to everything we do in the garden.
+There are loads of ideas on how to reuse containers you already have, lists of what is suitable for composting, and which plants help others to grow better.
+Many of the things she mentions fit in with the resources at the ECO Action Hub!
+I have swapped seeds there, and will certainly be at the next seedling swap.
+The library of things will mean tools and equipment can be borrowed, saving money and reusing resources more efficiently.
+There is a great section about wildlife and how to make your garden more welcoming to all sorts of creatures.
+It is a fantastic place to visit anyway, but has already made us better at gardening sustainably.

 Hub Visitor’s Book Review